 Using Lightroom keyboard shortcuts allows us to speed up our photo editing workflow.
-Not only do the shortcuts save us time, they also make the entire editing process more fluid by eliminating unnecessary interruptions.
+Not only do the shortcuts save us time, but they also make the entire editing process more fluid by eliminating unnecessary interruptions.

-Like I said, it can be confusing.
+As I said, it can be confusing.

 My approach to using Lightroom shortcuts is to only memorize what is essential – the shortcuts that can help me streamline and simplify my editing workflow.
 I ignore the rest.

 Below is a list of Lightroom keyboard shortcuts that are most valuable for my workflow and reflect how I use Lightroom.
 Different photographers use Lightroom differently, so shortcuts will typically vary from person to person.